skgtech/devit/README.md

 ### JS

-We use webpack to compile our Javascript.
+We use webpack to compile our JavaScript.
 All assets/dependencies(except the critical ones, such as base CSS) are being loading through JS files.

 An example is the `_js/homepage.js` file, where: